livialima/linuxupskillchallenge/docs/00-Local-Server.md

 * **Welcome Screen:** Select your language
 * **Keyboard Configuration:** Select Keyboard type
 * **Choose type of install:** Select _Ubuntu Server (minimized)_.
 It comes with most of the packages you need without being bloated.
 It will install faster too.

+**NOTE ABOUT UBUNTU SERVER MINIMIZED**: it is a stripped-down version of the Ubuntu Server.
+The primary advantage is its reduced resource consumption; it uses less disk space, memory, and CPU compared to a standard Ubuntu Server installation, making it ideal for environments with limited hardware.
+However, it lacks many convenience tools and default packages, so those may require manual installation later on.
+It's not the end of the world, if anything it will force you to practice the command line more often.
+But if you don't want that hassle and have enough hardware, reserve 2GB memory and 20GB disk, and proceed with a full standard Ubuntu Server installation.

 * **Network Connections:** If you have setup the VM to use a **bridged adapter** like instructed, you don’t really have to worry a lot.
 The installer will automatically detect the DHCP settings from your local network router and you just have to select DONE.
 * **Configure Proxy:** If your system requires any http proxy to connect to the internet enter the proxy address, otherwise just select DONE.
 * **Configure Ubuntu archive mirror:** Leave it as default.
 DONE.